marysykwon/Sales-Order/README.md

 # Sales-Order
  A sales order processing system intended for internal operations department to process sales orders.
-Wrote modularized programs like open/close/lookup orders for order processing and generate sales & shipping reports for management using model relational database
+The project is laid out in modularized programs like open/close/lookup orders for order processing and will also generate various sales & shipping reports.
+For management using model relational database systems